SAP/cf-nodejs-logging-support/docs/configuration/fields.md

 ## Sensitive data redaction

-To handle sensitive data redaction you can assign a field with the properties `"envVarSwitch"` or `"envVarRedact"`.
+To handle sensitive data redaction you can assign a field with the properties `envVarSwitch` or `envVarRedact`.

-* `"envVarSwitch"`: Only log this field, if specified environment variable is set to `"true"`.
-If specified environment variable is not set to `"true"` or not present, field gets omitted.
+* `envVarSwitch`: Only log this field, if specified environment variable is set to `true`.
+If specified environment variable is not set to `true` or not present, field gets omitted.
 This is also affects fields with default values.
-* `"envVarRedact"`: Only log this field, if specified environment variable is set to `"true"`.
-If specified environment variable is not set to `"true"` or not present, field gets set to `"redacted"` if it is not set to its default value or null.
+* `envVarRedact`: Only log this field, if specified environment variable is set to `true`.
+If specified environment variable is not set to `true` or not present, field gets set to `redacted` if it is not set to its default value or null.

 Example: